-If this area is completed, the Department is authorized to contact the personal representative, instead of the corporation, about this tax return.
-After the return is filed, the Department will communicate primarily with the designated personal representative.
+If this area is completed, DOR is authorized to contact the personal representative, instead of the corporation, about this tax return.
+After the return is filed, DOR will communicate primarily with the designated personal representative.

-Note: You can decide at any time to revoke the authorization for the Department to be in contact with your personal representative.
+Note: You can decide at any time to revoke the authorization for DOR to be in contact with your personal representative.
 To do so, you must tell us in a signed statement.
 Include your name, your Federal Employer Identification Number, and the year of your tax return.
 Mail your statement to: Indiana Department of Revenue, P.O.
 Box 7206, Indianapolis, IN 46207-7206.